Carpal Tunnel Syndrome

 How is it treated?

-The first step is careful assessment and examination in the clinic.
+The first step is careful assessment and examination in the private hand surgery clinic.
 Specialised nerve tests can be helpful to confirm the diagnosis.
 Surgery to release the nerve is often helpful and has high success rates.

 “Having had the experience of the operation and the incredibly rapid recovery, I am delighted with the outcome.
 I couldn’t have hoped for a better surgeon than Ramon, who inspired what proved to be very well-placed confidence from the very start of the process.”AH, Wrist fracture following skiing injury